open-component-model/ocm/pkg/contexts/ocm/transfer/transferhandler/spiff/README.md

 If no new repository spec is given, the actual repository is used.
 If no new script is given, the actual one is used for sub sequent processing.

+the `component` field is optional, for top level requests during the transport of a set of component versions, there is no hosting component.